alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 ## Usage

+Plugin serves handlers routes first, then json API, static files at the end.
+Query parameters are ignored for static files.

-Pagination and count is only available for array-based json.
+Pagination, count and counting is only available for array-based json.
+For sorting and filtering the json must be an array of objects.
 Otherwise, the server responds with 405.

-For sorting and filtering the json must be an array of objects.

-If filter or sort query parameter name is missing in the json then such parameter will be ignored.
+If a filter or sort request has a parameter that is not among the json fields, that parameter will be ignored.

 Let's have the `products.json` in the `mock` folder.